 In so-called ‘closed panel’ systems all the insulation, vapour barriers, external waterproofing and even plasterboard is put together in storey-high panels in the factory.
 Then these are simply slotted together on site.

 Some systems do this with entire walls, with doors, windows, wiring and plumbing all factory-fitted, saving even more time on site.
-This is much more common in Scandinavia and Germany with companies like Scandia-Hus, Huf Haus and Baufritz, who now operate over here, and it makes an enormous difference to overall build quality.
+This is much more common in Scandinavia and Germany with companies like Hanse Haus and Baufritz, who now operate over here, but it’s starting to be used in the UK, and it makes an enormous difference to overall build quality.

-But perhaps the ultimate technical development, at least for the moment, is the structural insulated panel, or SIP.
+But perhaps the most promising technical development, at least for the moment, is the structural insulated panel, or SIP.